kubevirt/kubevirt.github.io/pages/quickstart_cloud.md

 ### Verify components

 By default KubeVirt will deploy 7 pods, 3 services, 1 daemonset, 3 deployment apps, 3 replica sets.
+It may take 30 seconds to a minute to see output from the following command.

 * Check the deployment: